Chenwei616/SIGSPATIAL-Cup-2023-submission/readme.md

 ## File Organization

-This repository includes two original gpkg, codes, model, conda environment and the final testing gpkg.
+This repository includes two original gpkg, codes, model, conda environment and the final test gpkg.

 The original tif files are not in this repository, as they are larger than the repository capacity limits.